ifisq/spotify-widget/README.md

 This is an application/iOS 14 widget I wrote to display your Now Playing Spotify song!

 ### Preface
 This widget isn't meant for general usage yet.
 It serves more as a proof of concept, and a demonstration of what you can do with WidgetKit!
+If you'd like to take a look at the widget's code, click [here](sqwidget/sqwidget.swift).
 There's still a few issues with WidgetKit (because it's only 2 days old!), and that leads to the widget crashing from time to time.
 If you have suggestions or want updates on the widget, check out my Twitter [here](https://twitter.com/ifisq)!

 ### Installation